arosenkranz/scenarios/dd101-developer/01-environment/00-intro.md

 1. Get familiar with the lab environment.
 2. Login to Datadog with the account provisioned for you.
 3. Ensure you are in the correct Datadog account.
-4. Get familiar with Storedog, the application you'll use throughout the workshop.
+4. Get familiar with Storedog, the application you'll use throughout the course.

 Now click the **Start Scenario** button on this page to start the scenario and follow the directions.